 There may be dangers with this investment, just like any other.
 It's possible that the rental income won't live up to your expectations or that the property's value may drop.
 You might not have immediate access to your money and might get better returns on a different kind of investment.
 Find out if purchasing an investment property is right for you by speaking with a loan expert.

 Can You Afford an Investment Property?

-Finding the answer to this question raises several interesting points that will help you decide if this approach is suitable for you.
+Finding the answer to this question generates a number of intriguing issues that might help you choose whether or not this strategy is right for you.

-- What type of investment property do I want: one that brings high rental yields or one that I can sell it at a profit in five or ten years?
+- Which kind of investment property am I looking for: one with high rental yields or one I can sell for a profit in five or 10 years?

-- Do I want to buy a house or an apartment?
+- Should I purchase a home or an apartment?

-- What will be the interest rate on my investment home loan?
+- What will the interest rate be on my loan for a rental property?

-All of these questions will help you formulate your strategy and lead you closer to the answer of whether you can afford the type of investment property that fits into your long-term plan.
+All of these inquiries will assist you in developing your plan of action and bringing you one step closer to determining whether you can actually afford the kind of investment property that works with your long-term strategy.

 From a practical perspective

 The following is a list of costs you should be aware of if you decide to become a real estate investor: